 Written by Ed Wiles, Scootered Founder

 Lime, along with Bird, is one of the two biggest players in e-scooter sharing (hire schemes).
 Both companies began in the USA before spreading to Europe and elsewhere.
 They have not come to the UK - except in London's Olympic Park - yet because the government has not yet legalised them for public roads.
 As great as these schemes are, many users are realising that it makes sense to buy their own electric scooter and thus want to know which e-scooters they have been riding when using Lime, or a similar scheme like Bird.

-But just to complicate matters, Lime started commissioning bespoke variations of the scooters, and calling them "next generation" e-scooters.
+Lime call their bespoke models "next generation" e-scooters.
 These tend to be slightly less useful for ownership because they are essentially made to stay out on the street - being heavier and larger (and thus less "mobile").
-So, basically, if you want to buy the same e-scooter as you have been riding, then go a Xiaomi or Ninebot-Segway.
-The M365 has itself been updated to the Xiaomi 1S.
+So, basically, if you want to buy the same e-scooter as you have been riding, then look for a Ninebot-Segway ES2 or go for a Xiaomi like the Xiaomi 1S.